-Tom, Jackie, Hannah, Cathryn and Rach.
+Tom, Jackie, Hannah and Cathryn.

 We’re the people you might have seen in your school doing sex and relationships classes, running our ‘Healthy Body / Healthy Mind’ course, or in a TAZ drop-in.